 3. Read your colleagues' posts on the lesson and respond to two of them by 11:59pm on Monday night.
 (1+1 = 2 marks)

 Each week I will be reading through the discussion responses from the previous week and commenting on some of them in the forum.
 I will also, as time permits, draw attention in a Blackboard announcement to any of the posts I thought were particularly worthy of comment or attention.
 I will generally provide any feedback directly within the discussion board; I am one more participant in the discussions.
 If I don't respond to a post you made, it doesn't mean anything one way or another.
+I used to reply to more posts, when the previous version of Blackboard would alert you if someone replied to your post, but now I rarely enter into the discussion.
+People seem to be happy to have me as the instigator of the discussions (through the lessons) and to dig deeper and answer questions pn their own in the boards.

 You cannot submit a discussion post late and get credit for it.

 This is because the primary audience for these posts is not me, but your fellow students.
-If you submit to a board after the deadline, it's unlikely any other student will ever see you post.
+If you submit to a board after the deadline, it's unlikely any other student will ever see your post.

 You can make up a maximum of six marks total for missed posts in each half of the semester.
-The only way to make up these marks is writing additional replies in a board that is still active.
+The only way to make up these marks is writing additional replies in a board that is currently active.
 (Adding replies to a board past its deadline will not lead to make-up marks.)

-This is another reason that I strongly suggest that you do your work in the class before the dropdead due date.
+I strongly suggest that you do your work in the class before the dropdead due date.
 You should ensure that your browser works fully with Blackboard and contact support if it doesn't.
 There is a sample quiz under Assessments that you can use to test your brower before you take the first quiz for marks.
 You will find advice about ensuring that your browser works with all components of Blackboard under the Browser Recommendations tab.
 These are specifically about making sure your browser deals well with Blackboard Collaborate (the synchronous video conferencing component that we will be using very little in this class), but following the advice should ensure that you don't have other problems with the quizzes and discussion board.

 So one last time, as a piece of unsolicited advice (for this course and school in general), you don't have to wait until the last minute to do your posts and quizzes.
 I always recommend that people "backdate" their due dates on all their schoolwork by at least two days, so that they are not doing them at the last possible moment.
 Embrace the peace of mind that being proactive can bring.